Montessori Core Program

 - Primary: multi‑step processes, grace & courtesy leadership, real contribution to the community.

-Sensorial — refinement of the senses
+Sensorial — Refinement of the senses

 Materials isolate qualities (size, shape, color, texture, temperature, sound, weight) to develop perception and classification, building the bridge to math and language.